google/benchmark/README.md

-The `Counter` constructor accepts three parameters: the value as a `double` ; a bit flag which allows you to show counters as rates, and/or as per-thread iteration, and/or as per-thread averages, and/or iteration invariants;
-and a flag specifying the 'unit' - i.e. is 1k a 1000 (default,
-`benchmark::Counter::OneK::kIs1000`), or 1024
+The `Counter` constructor accepts three parameters: the value as a `double` ; a bit flag which allows you to show counters as rates, and/or as per-thread iteration, and/or as per-thread averages, and/or iteration invariants, and/or finally inverting the result; and a flag specifying the 'unit' - i.e. is 1k a 1000 (default, `benchmark::Counter::OneK::kIs1000`), or 1024 (`benchmark::Counter::OneK::kIs1024`)?
-(`benchmark::Counter::OneK::kIs1024`)?

 ```c++